jakartaee/jakarta.ee/content/committees/specification/operations/index.md

         in the [Eclipse Project
         Handbook](https://www.eclipse.org/projects/handbook/#pmi-commands-iplog).

-    -   After the PRs are sufficiently reviewed and approved, contact the EMO to initiate the official release review ballot by sending an email to
+    -   After the PRs are sufficiently reviewed and approved, the Specification Committee Mentor initiates the official release review ballot.
-        <emo@eclipse.org>.
 The `final` and `ballot` labels should be added to the PRs (removing the `draft` label, if it exists).

 9. When the ballot request PRs are approved, the Specification Project releases the staged artifacts to Maven Central.
 Advice on this can be found in this